Bring Medieval Manuscripts into Your Classroom: Talks & Hands-On Workshops with Giovanni Scorcioni

 May 8, 2026

-During the presentation The Production of High Quality Facsimiles, Giovanni Scorcioni will offer an inside look at the craftsmanship behind fine manuscript facsimiles, from the reproduction of medieval books to the delicate use of gold leaf.
-The lecture will show how facsimiles of manuscripts dating from roughly 700 to 1600 CE make richly decorated works accessible for study, teaching, and close visual appreciation.
-The event will also include time to view examples from Giovanni’s work and the Clark Library collection.
+During the presentation The Production of High Quality Facsimiles, Giovanni Scorcioni offered an inside look at the craftsmanship behind fine manuscript facsimiles, from the reproduction of medieval books to the delicate use of gold leaf.
+The lecture showed how facsimiles of manuscripts dating from roughly 700 to 1600 CE make richly decorated works accessible for study, teaching, and close visual appreciation.
+The event also included time to view examples from Giovanni’s work and the Clark Library collection.

 Medieval Academy of America (MAA) – Workshop